-These IKEA floating shelves have were used as book storage in Evelyn’s bedroom.
+These IKEA floating shelves were used as book storage in Evelyn’s bedroom.
 I like that we can use books as artwork for the walls and can swap them out whenever we want.
-I gave the shelves a little refresh with scalloped trim and paint.
-It is beautiful and budget-friendly.
+I gave the shelves a little refresh with scalloped trim and paint and it is beautiful and budget-friendly.

 The little detail is so charming and completely changes the look of the original shelves!
 The small mirror is vintage that I purchased from a seller on Instagram.

 Another fantastic organizational solution for this girl’s bedroom makeover is the peg rail (similar).
-I bought this peg rail for $5 at an estate sale and painted it the same color as the wall. it is great to hang clothes, hats, and towels and get them off the floor!
+I bought this peg rail for $5 at an estate sale and painted it the same color as the wall.
+It looks great and adds function to clothes, hats, and towels and get them off the floor!

 - Wall Color